Foddy/node-red-contrib-huemagic/README.md

 | **model**           | object | The model object of the sensor includes model specific information like the model.id, model.manufacturer, model.name and model.type |

 ## Hue Temperature Sensor
-Use the Hue Temperature node to receive current (room) temperature in Celsius and Fahrenheit *(you can find this node under the output category of your nodes palette)*.
+Use the Hue Temperature node to receive current (room) temperature in Celsius and Fahrenheit.

 ![Hue Temperature Example](https://cloud.foddys.com/mXYB/hue-temperature.png)